 Kure Pier has something for everyone—whether it's the little ones wanting to catch their first fish or find a new toy for the beach, teens wanting to do some beach fishing, or grandparents getting ice cream and trinkets to carry home.

-How to reach us?
-910.458.5524 | 100 Atlantic Avenue, Kure Beach, NC 28449
+How to reach us: 910.458.5524 | 100 Atlantic Avenue, Kure Beach, NC 28449

 L.C.
 Kure, grandfather and early entertainer, first built the pier in 1923.
-The property had been in the family since the turn of the century, purchased by Hans A. Kure.
+The property, purchased by Hans A. Kure, had been in the family since the turn of the century.

-Bill Robertson, bought the pier from my grandfather in 1952.
-My father hailed from Bixby, a crossroads in Davie County, west of Winston-Salem.
-He had a long background in retail sales and advertising and was able to write, copy, and publish stories for newspapers and magazines.
+Bill Robertson bought the pier from my grandfather in 1952.
+My father hailed from Bixby, North Carolina—a crossroads in Davie County, west of Winston-Salem.
+He had an extensive background in retail sales and advertising and was able to write, copy, and publish stories for newspapers and magazines.

 Hear from our friends...

-Our family has spent many summer days hanging by the pier and we plan to spend many more.
+Our family has spent many summer days hanging by the pier, and we plan to spend many more.

 Sean Cook | Kure Beach Resident

-Man you should have been here last week...
+Man, you should have been here last week...

 Don't ever miss anything again!
-Sign up to stay in the know–
+Sign up to stay in the know.